 The rooms are available after 3pm.
 The retreat starts with an introduction meeting at 5pm, followed by dinner at 6.30pm.
 All students should aim to arrive for the introduction meeting.
 The first practice is on Sunday morning and the last practice is on Friday in the morning.
 The check out is on Saturday at 9am.

-Cost: £950 GBP per week for shared accommodation and £1250 GBP for single accommodation.
-The price is all-inclusive (includes accommodation, all meals and yoga).
+The accomodation price is all-inclusive (includes accommodation, all meals and yoga).
 There is an option to pay a deposit of 50% of the full amount to secure your place.
 The deposit is non-refundable and the balance must be paid at least 4 weeks prior to the start date.

 Please note that we have a limited amount of single rooms for this retreat.
 Before booking a single room confirm availability with us on email@example.com.